W3C logo Ubiquitous Web Applications

 This is an OWL ontology of key properties for content adaptation and is being developed in cooperation with the Device Description working group and the Open Mobile Alliance (OMA).
 The aim is to provide a common basis for a number of programming interfaces for accessing the delivery context that are currently under development within UWA WG (DCCI), MWI DD (Repository API) and OMA (DPE).

 We plan to add further properties in future drafts, e.g. device location, calendar and contact information, based upon existing work.
-We are also expecting to cover a much wider range of devices, such as printers and cameras.
+We are also hoping to cover a much wider range of devices, such as printers and cameras.
+Note for location, we plan to update the ontology to track progress by the proposed new Working Group on Geo-location.

 Rhys Lewis kindly provided a guide to how the ontology was constructed.